Implementation standards

 • Ownership handover is explicit

-This is how systems survive staff change, vendor transitions, and audits.
+This helps systems survive staff changes, vendor transitions, and future reviews.

 Governance